 The full range of Irish records now available online are:

 The records, available online at IrishGenealogy.ie, can be accessed free of charge.

-Regarding the release of more Irish records, Josepha Madigan TD, Minister for Culture, Heritage and the Gaeltacht said: "This annual release of birth, marriage, and death register data by the Civil Registration Service is part of an ongoing partnership between my Department and the Department of Employment Affairs and Social Protection.
+Regarding the release of more Irish records, Josepha Madigan TD, then-Minister for Culture, Heritage and the Gaeltacht said in January 2020: "This annual release of birth, marriage, and death register data by the Civil Registration Service is part of an ongoing partnership between my Department and the Department of Employment Affairs and Social Protection.

 “The aim is to make all of these historic records freely available and easily accessible to all members of the public both at home and throughout our Diaspora.”

 Delighted to announce new register records are now available to the public on the https://t.co/YldCtTayUO website!📜

 Regina Doherty TD, former Minister for Employment Affairs and Social Protection (which has responsibility for the Civil Registration Service) said: “I am delighted to see the completion of the project to make all historical civil marriage register records available for public access via the www.irishgenealology.ie website.